tubestubes/Forza7_UDP/README.md

 # Forza 7 Telemetry Receiver with Jupyter
 (c) William Kane 2021

-Python Script to revive date from Forza 7 with real-time graphs.
+Python Script to receive date from Forza 7 with real-time graphs.
 Intended to be used in a Jupyter Notebook (using Jupyter Lab or VSCode)

 ### How To Use